rlmoser99/flight-booker/README.md

 The current Ruby on Rails curriculum does not cover testing, so I decided to learn testing before tackling this project.
 After trying several other resources, I read [Rails 5 Test Prescriptions](https://pragprog.com/titles/nrtest3/rails-5-test-prescriptions/).
 Although the book is slightly outdated, it was very thorough and gave me the foundational knowledge that I was seeking.

 **(Additional) 2 Connecting Flights:**
 After finishing the bare bones of this project, I wanted to see if I could implement two connecting flights.
 This was quite a challenge at my skill level, but it was very rewarding to see it all come together.
-I created a service object, `booking_options`, to find the available flights.
+I created a service object, `BookingOptions`, to find the available flights.
 If a direct flight was less then 4 hours long, it would only return direct flights.
 However, if a direct flight was over 4 hours long, it would also look for connecting flights.
 I used TDD to develop this feature, so it was perfect timing to utilize my new testing knowledge.

+**(Additional) Rake Tasks:**
+As I was wrapping up this project, I wanted to figure out a way to continually seed the database with flights in the future.
+The Odin Project's students look at other student's solutions, so I didn't want to this app to quit working in a month, three months, or even a year.
+I learned that I could create rake tasks and use [Heroku Scheduler](https://devcenter.heroku.com/articles/scheduler).
+In addition, I created another service object, `FlightGenerator`, that will be used by the seeds file and the rake task to generate flights.

 **(Additional) Styling:**
 Although styling this project is not required, I wanted to add styling as a finishing touch.
 I decided to use vanilla CSS, instead of using a framework like I had in the past.
 I had the basic idea of using an light-colored inner area, with a darker "sky-like" gradient background.
 As I created this basic layout, I remembered the logo from [Catch Me If You Can](https://www.imdb.com/title/tt0264464/) and was inspired to create a similar logo using [Affinity Designer](https://affinity.serif.com/en-us/designer/).
 This web app is responsive, using a combination of media queries and flexbox.